 Inflammation is caused by an immune system reaction.
 When your immune system attacks an invading flu viruses, the resulting inflammation is a good thing一even if it doesn’t feel so great!

-When your immune system ramps up your defenses, they use nitric oxide to make reactive oxygen species which is their weapon of choice in the fight against pathogens.
+When your immune system ramps up your defenses, they use nitric oxide to make reactive species which is their weapon of choice in the fight against pathogens.

 At other times, like with chronic inflammation, your overactive immune system causes long-term negative effects.
 This kind of inflammation leads to heart disease and autoimmunity among other conditions.

 When a scarred or inflamed blood vein gets nicked with a free radical—the cousin of nitric oxide who went to the dark side—your immune system swoops in and patches the damage.
 If free radicals cause enough damage, the scarred area overflows with immune cells and blows up (literally, it’s called a thrombus) resulting in serious heart disease.

 Enter: nitrates.
 Their well-known effect of relaxing blood vessel walls helps prevent those immune cells from latching on.